binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 The organisation could decide to not allow any work devices to be taken from the premises.

-Another option is to actually help workers be more secure with everything in their lives that has the potential to impact the business.
+Another option is to actually help workers to be more secure with everything in their lives that has the potential to impact the business.
 What effects the workers impacts the business.

 Additionally, a separate wireless network for your visitors and workers to access the Internet is a good improvement.

-In terms of technology, most of the VPS chapter was focused on removing services that are not needed, and hardening those that are, understanding that your corporate network is barely any better than being directly on the Internet without a perimeter anyway.
+In terms of technology, most of the VPS chapter was focused on removing services that are not needed, and hardening those that are.
+Also, understanding that your corporate network is barely any better than being directly on the Internet without a perimeter anyway.

 Once you have made sure your listening services are patched, you are only using security-conscious services, and your communications between services are encrypted, then from a technology perspective, you are doing well.